ThePrimeagen/rust-for-typescript-devs/lessons/01-introduction/A-intro.md

 <br />

 ### Who am I?
-I am best known for my role at TheStartup™, which is CEO, CEO, CEO, and CEO.
+I am best known for my role at TheStartup™, which is CEO, CEO, CEO, CEO, and Chairmen of the board.

 ![Youtube](./images/youtube.png)
 ![Twitch](./images/twitch.png)